Stand-By/On-Call Pay

 Source

-GAA, Article II, Rider 103 in the appropriations to the HHSC.
+GAA, Article III, Rider 6 in the appropriations to TSBVI.

 This credit is in addition to actual hours worked during normal duty hours or actual hours worked during on-call status.